me-pic/picard_feps_2023/README.md

 - --path_y_test (optional): specifies the path to the pickle file containing the y_test values.
 If not specified, the regression plot of the model performance will not be plotted
 - --path_y_pred (optional): specifies the path to the pickle file containing the y_pred values
+- --path_siips_similarity_networks (optional): specifies the path to pickle file containing the spatial similarity metrics between the FEPS and the SIIPS-1.
+If not specified, the spatial similarity barplots across networks are not plotted
+- --path_pvp_similarity_networks (optional): specifies the path to pickle file containing the spatial similarity metrics between the FEPS and the PVP
+- --path_maths_similarity_networks (optional): specifies the path to pickle file containing the spatial similarity metrics between the FEPS and the MAThS